neomjs/benchmarks/.github/BLOG_POST_DRAFT_V2.md

 ## The Story Behind the Numbers: A Response to Skepticism

 This project didn't start in a vacuum.
-It began as a direct response to the feedback from our v10 blog series.
-In those articles, we made some extraordinary claims: that the "memoization tax" in frameworks like React is an unnecessary burden, that the VDOM is not overhead but a necessity for multi-threading, and that the "tyranny of the main thread" is the single biggest bottleneck in modern web applications.
+It began as a direct response to the feedback from our Neo.mjs v10 blog series.
+In those articles, we made some extraordinary claims: that the "memoization tax" in frameworks like React is an unnecessary burden, that our architecture, leveraging a virtual DOM-like approach, enables efficient multi-threading, and that the "tyranny of the main thread" is the single biggest bottleneck in modern web applications.

 The community's response was rightly skeptical: "I don't believe it's faster."
 "Where are the meaningful benchmarks?"
 "I don't believe off-main-thread architecture makes a real difference."

 This skepticism is understandable.
 In a world of hype cycles, extraordinary claims require extraordinary evidence.
 This project was built to be that evidence.
+The detailed benchmark reports, including standard deviations for each metric, are available on our GitHub repository, allowing for further statistical analysis of the variability and significance of the results.

 ## What We Can Finally See Clearly: The Evidence

 By building this high-precision harness, we can now move beyond architectural theory and into empirical proof.
-The results are not just a leaderboard; they are the direct validation of our claims.
+The results, aggregated from 5 independent test runs, are not just a leaderboard; they are the direct validation of our claims.

 1.  **The Main-Thread Bottleneck is Real and Severe:** We claimed that forcing all application logic onto a single main thread was a recipe for UI jank.
 Our "Heavy Calculation" test proves it.
 When a heavy task runs on the main thread, frameworks like React and Angular see their UI frame rates plummet to 30 FPS or even 0 FPS, causing visible freezing.
 In contrast, the worker-based architecture of Neo.mjs maintains a perfect 60 FPS because the UI thread is never blocked.
 This benchmark quantifies the "tyranny of the main thread" in lost frames.

-2.  **Extreme Loads Reveal Architectural Breaking Points:** We argued that the "memoization tax" is a workaround, not a solution, for performance under pressure.
+2.  **Extreme Loads Reveal Architectural Breaking Points:** We argued that the "memoization tax" (the performance overhead incurred by techniques like React.memo to prevent unnecessary re-renders) is a workaround, not a solution, for performance under pressure.
 Our "Scrolling Under Duress" test (1 million rows with a live data feed) shows what happens when those workarounds are overwhelmed.
 The React/TanStack Virtual implementation doesn't just get slow—it crashes the browser tab.
 The Angular app remains barely usable, with over a second of lag.
 The worker-based app, which eliminates the need for such manual optimizations at an architectural level, stays responsive.
 This is the ultimate cost of a bottlenecked main thread: not just jank, but catastrophic failure.

 3.  **Best-in-Class Components Can't Escape the Architecture:** To prove our claims, our "Big Data Benchmark" pits a new Neo.mjs grid against the undisputed industry leader, AG Grid, running in React.
 We measured "UI Update Time"—the pure grid rendering performance—across several demanding scenarios.
 The results were not just a win; they were a confirmation of our architectural thesis.